March 08, 2023

 Usually, users of Track-POD would configure estimated time of arrival settings only in the Advance Notifications tab.
 There, you can set delivery time windows for ETA and adjust the message you want to share with customers via email and/or SMS.

 Letting your customers know when the delivery vehicles arrive, even at the point when it's preliminary ETA, even when it's a time window, is the first step you can take to grow your rate of successful delivery.

-With our most recent update, users of Advanced+ and Enterprise plans can have estimated time of arrival recalculated every 5 minutes.
+Users of Track-POD Advanced+ and Enterprise plans have estimated time of arrival recalculated every 5 minutes.

 Based on the driver's actual location every minute en route, Track-POD will use coordinates to estimate when the distance to the delivery address will equal zero.
 To configure this, you need to head over to the Live Tracking tab in the settings.